datacommonsorg/data/scripts/us_census/pep/annual_population/README.md

 ### Import Procedure

-The below script will download the data

-`/usr/bin/sh scripts/us_census/pep/annual_population_estimate/download.sh`

-The below script will generate csv and mcf files.
+The below script will download the data, generate csv and mcf files.

 `/usr/bin/python3 scripts/us_census/pep/annual_population_estimate/preprocess.py`

+Execute the 'preprocess.py' script using the following command:

+`python3 preprocess.py`

+### New Implentation:
+- [Updated the script on October 29, 2024]
+- Downloading input files is now integrated into preprocess.py, eliminating the need to run the separate download.sh script.
+- All source file URLs, including future URLs adhering to the same structure, are centrally managed in the input_url.json file.
+- All input files required for processing should be stored within the designated "input_files" folder.